linto-ai/linto-punctuation/README.md

 ## Pre-requisites

 ### Models
-The punctuation service relies on a trained punctuation prediction model.
+The punctuation service relies on a trained recasing and punctuation prediction model.

 We provide homebrew models on [dl.linto.ai](https://dl.linto.ai/downloads/model-distribution/punctuation_models/).